-- SLT will include health and safety as part of the agenda of their regular meetings; - the headteacher will conduct an annual premises inspection (with a trade union safety representative, if one has been appointed); - the governors' agenda and headteacher's report to the governors will both have health and safety as standing agenda items.
+- Senior Leadership Team will include health and safety as part of the agenda of their regular meetings; - the Headteacher will conduct a bi-termly premises inspection (with a trade union safety representative, if one has been appointed); - the Governors' agenda and Headteacher's report to the Governors will both have health and safety as standing agenda items.

-18.1 Inspections
+16.1 Inspections

 To maintain and improve standards throughout the school a premises inspection will take place at least three times per year and records kept.
-The school will be inspected by the head teacher and premises officer.
-Members of the premises committee may also take part
+The school will be inspected by the Health and Safety Governor, Bursar/Premises Manager and Headteacher.

-17.2 Auditing
+16.2 Auditing